felixfontein/ansible-acme/README.md

 ## Tested with Ansible

-Tested with both Ansible 2.9, 2.10 and the current development version of Ansible.
+This collection is tested with Ansible 2.9, ansible-base 2.10 and ansible-core's `devel` branch.

 ## External requirements